 Located only an hour from Taipei City, this Taiwan national park is the perfect place for a leisurely hike.
 Unlike Elephant Mountain, the trails here are easy to tackle, even for beginners.

 The most accessible and popular hike departs from the Visitor Centre to the summit of Qixing Mountain.
-It’s only about 2.5 kilometres long.
+It’s only about 2.5 kilometers long.

 If you wish to continue further down the trail, you’ll land upon Xiaoyoukeng.
-At this geological marvel, you’ll witness fumaroles puffing sulphur into the air.
+At this geological marvel, you’ll witness fumaroles puffing sulfur into the air.

 To get to Yangmingshan National Park, take a ride on the MRT from Taipei Main Station to Jiantan MRT Station.
 Bus R5 to the park departs every 15 minutes outside the station.